 - Your client company’s sick leave, company maternity pay or company pension provisions

 - The legal right to protection under your clients company’s internal disciplinary and grievance schemes

 - The legal right not be dismissed (always, however, read the contract of service you have agreed as this may contain clauses relating to termination of your agreement and time-periods).

 - You should not be Discriminated against in the work place in most cases, and if you are could make an claim to an Employment Tribunal.
 This protection only applies to Freelancers who fall under Part 5 of the Equality Act 2010 – that is those who are described as ‘contract workers’ and are contracted personally to do the work, i.e you cannot claim discrimination against your Employer if you are contracted for the provision of services and hire someone else, or sub-contract someone else, to do the work – you must do the work yourself personally.

 - You are entitled to a Safe and Healthy working environment (as above) – see www.hse.gov.uk

 - You should be paid for the work that you have done.
-If you are having problems with late payments see this comprehensive advice from the NUJ.
-And if your Client is going into receivership or administration read this advice on avoiding bad debts.
+If your Client is going into receivership or administration read this advice on avoiding bad debts.

 You may also be entitled to Statutory Maternity Allowance if you are pregnant and have recently left an engagement.